jfedorov/gromacs/docs/user-guide/mdp-options.rst

    The mathematical expression are evaluated using muParser.
    Only relevant if :mdp:`pull-coord1-geometry` is set to :mdp-value:`transformation`.

+.. mdp:: pull-coord1-dx

+   (1e-9)
+   Size of finite difference to use in numerical derivation of the pull coordinate with respect to other pull coordinates.
+   The current implementation uses a simple first order finite difference method to perform derivation so that f'(x) = (f(x+dx)-f(x))/dx
+   Only relevant if :mdp:`pull-coord1-geometry` is set to :mdp-value:`transformation`.

 .. mdp:: pull-coord1-groups

    The group indices on which this pull coordinate will operate.